Bramvd3/project/readme.txt

 Welcome to the project
-New branch trying to merge!
+New branch trying to conflict!